kratika19/kratika19/README.md

 </h1>

 <h3 align='center'>
   I'm a CSE Undergrad student at NITH.
-I'm a flutter developer & an open-source contributor.
+I'm a flutter and Front-end Web Developer developer & an open-source contributor.
 Feel free to connect with me at :
 </h3>